frap/sre-assessment/README.md

 ### Testing

-I used act to test the github actions locally.
-As you can see there was a TDD "error" so my test flows wont complete.
-I didnt fix the TDD "error" as thought was aprt of process?
+I used `act` to test the github actions locally.
+As you can see there was a simple TDD text "error" so my test flows wont complete.
+I didnt fix the missing text "frontend" error as that is part of SDLC not CI/CD?

 ```
 [agasson@TRex]> act -s GITHUB_TOKEN="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" -j "test-frontend"